Last Updated on

 Derby Day is HERE!
 Time to polish off your sterling julep cups, if you have them, or grab your favorite glasses ( like my mint julep inspired cups ) and make a classic mint julep recipe to enjoy while watching the race.

 What are the ingredients for a mint julep?

 This classic mint julep recipe needs the following things:

 What kind of mint is used for a julep?

 Originally, spearmint, but most any fresh mint will do the trick.
 If you’re living in the South, I’d simply ask around for “The Good Mint for Juleps”.
 It seems like everyone’s family has their own growing somewhere in a garden, and I’ve always found people happy to share!
-For this classic mint julep, I used mint from my garden.
+For this recipe, I used mint from my garden.

 What does a mint julep taste like?